openfga/rfcs/20231214-listUsers-api.md

   ]
 }
 ```
 In example 1, there are two tuples establishing a typed wildcard, one for `user` and `employee`, both with `document:1#viewer`.
-But while expanding the ListUsers request we only return the `user` type in the `wildcard_types` property because it is the only tuple that matches the filters in the `user_filters`.
+But while expanding the ListUsers request we only return the `user` typed public wildcard because it is the only tuple that matches the filters in the `user_filters`.

 **Example 2:**